chrizog/react-native-animated-circles/README.md

 This is the implementation for a animated circles loading screen using the React Native Reanimated 2 library.

-This provides the source code used in the article: tbd..
+This provides the source code used in the article: https://chrizog.com/react-native-loading-circle-animation

 ## Result